 - Preheat your oven to 350°F (177°C).
 Lightly grease cupcake pan with non-stick baking spray, then line it with baking cups.

-Make the Lemon Cupcakes
+Make the Lemon Cupcake Batter

 - In a mixing bowl or the bowl of a stand mixer, blend together the unsalted butter, sugar, lemon zest, and kosher salt on medium speed for 1 minute.
 Stop the mixer and scrape down the bowl and paddle.
 Begin mixing the butter-sugar mixture again, this time on medium-high speed for 3 minutes.
 Stop the mixer and scrape down the bowl and beater once during the mixing time.